mmulinazzi/project_1/Project_1_Proposal.md

 # Research Questions to Answer
 Which toys receive the most reviews?
 Which toys recieve the best star ratings?
-Can the toys be easily broken down into various categories, like "building blocks" or "bikes."
+Can the toys be easily broken down into various categories, like "building blocks" or "bikes?"
-As we begin to look at the data I'm sure we'll

 # Data Sets to be Used
+Custom Amazon AWS pull via Amazon Athena CSV

 # Rough Breakdown of Tasks
-Pull Data
+Pull Data (Andy)
-Clean Data
+Clean Data (Andy)
 Create Calculations (averages, totals, categorizing) Create Relevant Graphing
 Output Graphs